-The version of NEMS used for AEO2016 generally represents current legislation and environmental regulations, including recent government actions for which implementing regulations were available as of the end of February 2016, as discussed in the Legislation and Regulations section of the AEO.
+The version of NEMS used for AEO2017 generally represents current legislation and environmental regulations, including recent government actions for which implementing regulations were available as of the end of September 2016.
 The potential effects of proposed federal and state legislation, regulations, or standards-or of sections of legislation that have been enacted but require funds and implementing regulations that have not been provided or specified-are not reflected in NEMS.
-Environmental Protection Agency's (EPA) Clean Power Plan (CPP), is included in the Reference case of AEO2016.
+The U.S. Environmental Protection Agency's (EPA) Clean Power Plan (CPP), is included in the Reference case of AEO2017.
 However, because of the continuing uncertainty surrounding its implementation, a No CPP case is also included.
-A list of the specific federal and selected state legislation and regulations included in the AEO, including how they are incorporated, is provided in Appendix A.
+A list of the specific federal and selected state legislation and regulations included in the AEO, including how they are incorporated, is provided in Appendix A of this document.